-Easy, homemade gluten-free mac and cheese that is ready to go in about 20 minutes from start to finish.
+Easy, gluten-free mac and cheese that is ready in 20 minutes!
 It’s perfectly creamy, cheesy and delicious.

-Serve this as stovetop mac and cheese – or top it with more cheese and pop it in the oven for a baked gluten-free macaroni and cheese!
+This recipe is my kids #1 dinner request!
+Serve this as simple mac and cheese – or top it with gluten-free breadcrumbs and pop it in the oven for a baked gluten-free macaroni and cheese!

 There are few things better than a warm bowl of creamy homemade mac and cheese.
 I’m here to tell you it’s easy to make gluten-free and well worth the effort.

-This gluten-free mac and cheese only takes 20 minutes to make and is way better than any boxed option out there.
-I almost always have everything to make it on hand and it’s one of my kid’s favorite dinners!
+This gluten-free mac and cheese dinner only takes 20 minutes to make and is way better than any boxed option out there.
+I almost always have everything to make it on hand and it’s one of my kid’s favorite meals!

 If it’s pasta you love, you also might like this gluten-free spaghetti sauce or this best gluten-free Alfredo sauce.